Limits of spiked random matrices II: Introduction

 \end{theorem}

-At $\beta=2$ these distributions were obtained in \citetalias{BBP} in the form of Fredholm determinants of finite-rank perturbations of the Airy kernel. \citet{B} derived Painlev\'e II formulas, and by a symbolic computation with the computer algebra system Maple we were able to verify that the latter satisfy the PDE \eqref{PDE} for $r=2,3,4, 5$.
-We give the details in Section~\ref{s.painleve}.
-Of course a pencil-and-paper proof for all $r$ would be more illuminating and certainly more satisfying.
+At $\beta=2$, these distributions were obtained in {BBP} in the form of Fredholm determinants of finite-rank perturbations of the Airy kernel. \citet{B} derived Painlev\'e II formulas, and by a symbolic computation with a computer algebra system we were able to verify that the latter satisfy the PDE (\ref{PDE}) for $r=2,3,4, 5$; details are described in Section~\ref{s.painleve}.
+A pencil-and-paper proof for all $r$ was found since the initial posting [\citet{BBaik}].

 We make two final remarks.
-From the finite $n$ matrix models it is clear that the ``rank $r$ deformed'' limiting distributions $F_{\beta,r}(x;w_1,\ldots,w_r)$ reduce to those for a lower rank $r_0<r$ in the following way:
+From the finite $n$ matrix models it is clear that the ``rank $r$ deformed'' limiting distributions $F_{\beta ,r}(x;w_1,\ldots,w_r)$ reduce to those for a lower rank $r_0<r$ in the following way:

-Unfortunately this reduction relation is not readily apparent from any of our characterizations (operator, SDE or PDE).
+Unfortunately, this reduction relation is not readily apparent from any of our characterizations (operator, SDE or PDE).

 Lastly, the SDE and PDE characterizations seem to make sense for all $\beta>0$ (although one has to be careful for $\beta<1$).
-It would be interesting to find natural ``general $\beta$ multispiked models'' at finite $n$, interpolating between those studied here at $\beta = 1,2,4$ and generalizing those introduced in \citetalias{BV1} for $r=1$.
+It would be interesting to find natural ``general $\beta$ multi-spiked models'' at finite $n$, interpolating between those studied here at $\beta= 1,2,4$ and generalizing those introduced in Part~I for $r=1$.
 At $\beta=2$, perhaps one could discover a relationship with formulas of \citet{BW}.